About Green Dot at ISU

 Green dots are divided into two categories: proactive and reactive.
 Proactive green dots are things people can do to prevent power-based personal violence from happening; reactive green dots are things people can do to intervene in a red dot situation.

 You can find examples of red dots, proactive and reactive green dots here.

 For more information about resources for someone who has experienced power-based personal violence, please click here.

 Green Dot at Iowa State

 Green Dot at Iowa State would not be successful without our many campus and community partners.
-Green Dot is coordinator by Jazzmine Brooks, Violence Prevention and Green Dot Coordinator, alongside the supervision of Mark Rowe-Barth, Director of Student Wellness.
+Green Dot is coordinated by Jazzmine Brooks, Violence Prevention and Green Dot Coordinator, alongside the supervision of Mark Rowe-Barth, Director of Student Wellness.

 With over 50+ faculty and staff at Iowa State, Green Dot at Iowa state has the capability of implementing this program on a comprehensive level.
 Also, the Green Dot is supported by the Peer Wellness Educator program.
 These are 10 paid student leaders who specialize in violence prevention initiatives and programming along side Green Dot.

 Want to take more of leadership role in supporting culture change on campus?